Decoding the Conversion: 2 Ounces to Tablespoons – A complete walkthrough

 Understanding Ounces and Tablespoons

 Before jumping into the conversion, let's define our units.
-An ounce (oz) is a unit of weight or mass, while a tablespoon (tbsp) is a unit of volume.
+But an ounce (oz) is a unit of weight or mass, while a tablespoon (tbsp) is a unit of volume.
 This distinction is crucial because the conversion factor varies depending on the density of the substance being measured.
 Water, for example, has a different density than flour or oil, leading to different conversion values.

 The Weight vs. Volume Dilemma